eshan-savla/jigless-planner/README.md

 The docker container can also be used similarly to run the tests from the [Testing](#testing) section.
 ## Building

-1. Install all dependencies (from your workspace root):
+1. Install all dependencies (from your workspace src folder):

     ```sh
-    rosdep install --from-paths src --ignore-src -r -y
+    rosinstall ./jigless-planner/.rosinstall
     ```

 2. Build the package: